cento/nasaCPU/README.md

 This combination of events is perfect since I will be able to build my (hobbystic) CPU in my limited time available starting from a solid foundation such as the one described by Bernand Goossens in the mentioned book.

+> A testament to the fact that even in the realm of logic and circuits, there was room for the illogical whims of the heart.

 [^1]: _Guide to Computer Processor Architecture,
 A RISC-V Approach, with High-Level Synthesis_ - Bernard Goossens